orlovcs/quantum-rng-app/README.md

 - fix the output constraints and standardize them
 - password timeout is more than ten seconds for some reason
 - password missing manual generation toast
+- standarize generate button location, font and size, make it above the toast location

 ~done
 - add manual random gen fall back make toasts to notofy if true random generated or manual fallback